 Viruses are obligate intracellular parasites, that is, they can express their genes, do chemical synthesis of more viral nucleic acid and protein, and replicate only within a living cell of the correct host species.
 When a virus enters a host cell, it “takes over” the host cell’s metabolic machinery and chemical pathways and uses these to make more virus protein and nucleic acid, which then spontaneously come together to form not two, but MANY new virions.
 Viruses are capable of replicating many copies of themselves, which then go infect other cells.
 However, each type of virus has a limited range of host cells.
 For example, TMV won’t infect humans, but because humans are closely related to gorillas, many human viruses can be transferred from humans to zoo gorillas and make them very sick (hence one of the reasons why people aren’t allowed to feed zoo animals).
 Viruses use a sort of chemical “lock and key” mechanism to join to receptor sites on the surface of their host cell, thus the host may be only one or or several closely-related species.
 Some viruses can insert themselves (their DNA) into their host’s genetic material, stay there, and replicate along with host DNA when the host cells do mitosis.
 Herpes viruses are especially known for this, and it is thought that some forms of cancer may be caused in this way.

-Bacterial viruses (viruses that infect bacteria — yes, such things really do exist!) are known as bacteriophages.
+Virus Using a Cloaking Device to “Sneak” into Host Cell Bacterial viruses (viruses that infect bacteria — yes, such things really do exist!) are known as bacteriophages.
 When these replicate, they then burst out of the host bacterium cell, killing it as many viruses are released.
-Many plant viruses are passed in the usual way by contamination from another infected plant (don’t work in the garden when the leaves are wet), but some others are passed to the next generation in the seed.
-Many animal viruses have a slightly different way of entering or leaving their host cells: many have an external membrane “cloaking device” which is derived from the cell membranes of their host cells.
+Many plant viruses are passed in the “usual” way by contamination from another infected plant (don’t work in the garden when the leaves are wet), but some others are passed to the next generation in the seed.
+Many animal viruses have a slightly different way of entering or leaving their host cells: many have an external membrane (made from a piece of cell membrane) “cloaking device” (like the Klingons?) which is derived from the cell membranes of their host cells.
 This bit of borrowed cell membrane helps the virus to enter/leave a host cell unnoticed, and without “exploding” the host cell.
 To infect a new cell, the membrane surrounding the virus joins with the cell membrane of a host cell, and the capsid and nucleic acid sneak inside.
 When the new virions leave, each wraps a bit of cell membrane around itself on the way out.
-Viruses like Rubella, Rabies, and HIV can also cross the placenta of an infected female mammal and infect her growing baby.
+Viruses, including Rubella, Rabies, and HIV can also cross the placenta of an infected female mammal and infect her growing baby.
 If the baby lives, it may be deformed (Rubella) or be born with a viral infection (HIV and Rabies).
 Interestingly, because Rabies can be transferred transplacentally, many zoos will no longer accept donations of “pet” skunks because there is a question as to how many generations of captive-rearing with no signs of Rabies are necessary to insure that an animal is, indeed, free of Rabies.